hubmapconsortium/gateway/README.md

 Note: Docker Compose requires Docker to be installed and running first.

-## Workflow of sharing containers across multiple HuBMAP docker compose projects
+## Workflow of setting up multiple HuBMAP docker compose projects

 Note: Don't confuse with the term of `service` and `container` when we talk about Docker Compose.
 A service only runs one image, but it codifies the way that image runs&mdash;what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.
 That's why in `docker-compose.yml` we see `services` defined.